acai-kaist/acai-kaist.github.io/publications.md

 ### Conference Papers

+S. Kim and J. P. Choi, “Satellite User Grouping and Multi-Beam Patterning for Generalized Rate-Splitting Multiple Access,” IEEE ICC (International Conference on Communications) Workshops, May 2023.

 K. Kim and J. P. Choi, “Joint Optimization of UAV Deployment and Power Allocation in Vertical mmWave Backhaul/NOMA Networks,” IEEE ICC (International Conference on Communications), May 2023.